georgian-io/LLM-Finetuning-Toolkit/README.md

 	python falcon_baseline_inference.py --task_type summarization --prompt_type few-shot
 	```

-<u> Note </u>: All of our experiments were conducted on the AWS EC2 instance: g5.2xlarge.
+NOTE: All of our experiments were conducted on the AWS EC2 instance: g5.2xlarge.
 It has one 24GB Nvidia GPU, and is sufficient to finetune the LLMs in this repository.

-## Roadmap
+## LLM Roadmap

 Our plan is to perform these experiments on all the LLMs below.
-To that end, this is a tentative roadmap of the LLMs that we aim to cover, and their corresponding READMEs:
+To that end, this is a tentative roadmap of the LLMs that we aim to cover, and their corresponding folder and README links:

 | LLM        | Benchmarked?        |  Open-Source?     | Model README | Model folder |
 |:----------:|:-------------------:|:-----------------:|:------------:|:------------:|